fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Should I put how many coding videos I watch on my CV?

 > Is the security of an application always added at the late stage of development, almost as an afterthought ?

 > Is it ok to say my weakness in an interview is that I used to work in a company that uses JSP, Knockout, Mootools on a daily basis.
 I tried to explain to my project manager the value of spending more time on incrementally upgrading components to ES6+ and React, because it helps new developers who recently joined our projects to get productive faster, and how certain scenarios like updating the state of a component dynamically is much much easier with React instead of the old tools.
 But I understand the need for a business to make money, and fixing bugs takes priority.
 It frustrates me to no end, but it is something that I am learning to deal with.